 A relatively new problem among young people, and increasingly adults, computer game addiction generally refers to an excessive, unhealthy amount of playing computer games.
 Rather than engaging in the real world, an addicted user devotes the majority of his or her time to gaming.
 The addicted gamer often isolates him/herself from others, ignores more important responsibilities, and is often obsessed with obtaining higher status or ranking within the game.

 At Foundation Psychology we seek to understand the emotional underpinnings of computer game addiction and break the behavioural cycle.
 This cycle is often based on avoidance of intense emotions.
-Psychologist, John Laidlaw, works with gamers 15 years and up whom are struggling with this issue.

 How much is too much computer time?